-1.11.1 The Council and its partners will over the lifetime of the Local Plan produce a range of masterplans, development briefs and in the case of the former High Marnham power station site a Local Development Order to aid delivery.
+1.11.1 The Council and its partners will over the lifetime of the Local Plan produce a range of masterplans and development briefs to aid delivery.
 Further details can be found in relevant site-specific policies in this Plan.